alexisforestier/Atelier-Python-HP/docs/installation.md

 The new package is installing.

-__To install all required packages that are not included in Anaconda for our workshop examples, run in a single command line :__
+__To install several packages, you can use a single command line :__
 ```
-conda install lmfit h5py hdf5plugin fabio pyFAI
+conda install numpy matplotlib scipy lmfit h5py hdf5plugin fabio pyFAI tifffile
 ```